bdwong/rubyswig/README.md

 # Rubyswig

-Build SWIG (Simplified Wrapper Interface Generator) from source with minimal dependencies, then installs it as a rubygem executable, allowing it to be versioned with rvm gemsets.
+Builds SWIG (Simplified Wrapper Interface Generator) from source with minimal dependencies, then installs it as a rubygem executable, allowing it to be versioned with rvm gemsets.

 More importantly, makes installing SWIG dead-easy, and allows you to use Gemfiles and Bundler to specify dependencies against it.

-Currently tested on Ubuntu 12.04.
+Tested on Ubuntu 12.04 and OSX Snow Leopard (10.6).

 ## Installation